Hilary Duff Marries Longtime Love Matthew Koma

 Their nuptials come just seven months after the musician proposed with a gorgeous, four carat diamond.
 As she raved in a May Instagram post, "He asked me to be his wife."

 But for the actress, the engagement came as a total surprise.
 "Matthew really wanted to throw Hilary off guard," an insider previously told E!
 News.
-"It was just the two of them on a rooftop outside.
-Matthew wanted it to be meaningful, but casual because he knows Hilary wasn't dying to get engaged.
-She knew it was important to him and he wanted to propose to signify them being a family unit."
+"It was just the two of them on a rooftop outside."

+"Matthew wanted it to be meaningful, but casual because he knows Hilary wasn't dying to get engaged," added the source.
+"She knew it was important to him and he wanted to propose to signify them being a family unit."

 Indeed, since they began dating in 2017, Koma has proved he is exactly what her dreams are made of.